Skip to main content

 Do AI email features work well on iPhone?

 It depends on the app.
-Some AI features were designed for desktop and feel awkward on mobile (tiny text, too many taps).
-Filo's AI was built mobile-first.
-Summaries appear automatically, to-dos extract without any input, and AI drafts generate with one tap.
+Some AI features were designed for desktop and feel awkward on mobile.
+FiloMail's AI was built mobile-first — summaries appear automatically, to-dos extract without any input, and AI drafts generate with one tap.
 Superhuman's AI works well on mobile too, but at $25/month.
 Gmail's Gemini features are still rolling out and limited to Workspace accounts.

 Is Apple Mail good enough in 2026?